-- Clean Your Paddle.
-The face and edge guard of your paddle can be cleaned with any glass cleaner and lint-free towel.
-The graphics are going to wear over time, but that’s the nature of any sport where you make contact with a ball.
+Clean your paddle.
+The face and edge guard of your paddle can be cleaned with a glass cleaner and lint-free cloth.
+Graphics are going to wear over time, it’s the nature of any sport where you make constact with a ball.
 So do not worry if that happens to your paddle; it is a sign of a well-loved and well-used paddle.

-- Mange Your Paddle Temperature … Try to keep your paddle from extremes temperatures.
+Try to keep your paddle from extremes temperatures.
 If you live in colder temperatures, try not to keep your paddle in the trunk of your car or in your garage, unless it is heated.
 Cold air can make objects more brittle, and therefore more likely to break.
 You also do not want to leave your paddle sitting out in extreme heat.
-The paddle face can become softer after laying on a searing hot court in the sun.
+The paddle face can become softer after laying on a searing hot court with the sun beating down on it.
 It is also not a great idea to submerge your paddle in water or any liquid for that matter.
 Most paddles have a honeycomb core that could trap water inside of your paddle.

-- Paddle “TLC” … The key to caring for your paddle is to be gentle and give it TLC.
+The final tip for taking care of your paddle is to be gentle with it.
 Take a moment to look at your edge guard.
 The amount of wear and tear along your edgeguard is indicative of how often you hit the ground with your paddle.
 Most paddle manufacturers have lifetime warranties for their paddles, but these typically just cover manufacturer defects, not user error.